-The allocation of cross-border transport capacities, two forms of awarding - explicit and implicit - are distinguished between in principle.
+In the allocation of cross-border transport capacities, two forms of awarding - explicit and implicit - are distinguished between in principle.

 In explicit allocation, the available cross-border transport capacities and the traded energy are dealt with separately from one another.
-The purchase or sale of energy takes place either in a trade venue (for instance, an electricity power exchange) or OTC (Over the Counter, bilateral), while the auctioning off of cross-border transport capacities is carried out by auctionhouses.
+The purchase or sale of energy takes place either in a trade venue (for instance, an electricity power exchange) or OTC (over the counter, bilateral), while the auctioning off of cross-border transport capacities is carried out by auction houses.
 For those Austrian borders that are explicitly administered, the second of these processes takes place through the Joint Allocation Office (JAO) that replaced former Central Allocation Office Freising (CAO) and Capacity Allocating Service Company (CASC).

 The following table represents the various forms in which the allocation of cross-border transport capacities on specific timescales is organised: